abdallahdataguy/nxu/M6/README.md

 ### Running Python File
 - Make sure you have Python and all the required libraries installed, follow the step `3.
 Python Requirements`
-- Open the Python file `Assignment6.py` in any Python environment, built-in IDLE can suffice, and run the script
+- Open the Python file `Assignment6.py` in any Python environment, built-in IDLE recommended, and run the script